kbaseattic/design_docs/data/KBaseFBAModeling.md

-		list<fbamodel_id> models - a list of the model IDs for the models to be returned (a required argument) list<workspace_id> workspaces - a list of the workspaces contianing the models to be returned (a required argument) string id_type - the type of ID that should be used in the output data (a optional argument; default is 'ModelSEED') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)
+		list<fbamodel_id> models - a list of the model IDs for the models to be returned (a required argument) list<workspace_id> workspaces - a list of the workspaces contianing the models to be returned (a required argument) string id_type - the type of ID that should be used in the output data (a optional argument; default is 'ModelSEED') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)*/
-*/
-	typedef structure {
+  * typedef structure {
 		list<fbamodel_id> models;
 		list<workspace_id> workspaces;
 		string auth;
         string id_type;
     } get_models_params
 2. get_fbas(get_fbas_params input) returns (list<FBA> out_fbas);
+  * /* Input parameters for the "get_fbas" function.

+		list<fba_id> fbas - a list of the FBA study IDs for the FBA studies to be returned (a required argument) list<workspace_id> workspaces - a list of the workspaces contianing the FBA studies to be returned (a required argument) string id_type - the type of ID that should be used in the output data (a optional argument; default is 'ModelSEED') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)*/
   * typedef structure {
 		list<fba_id> fbas;
 		list<workspace_id> workspaces;
 		string auth;
         string id_type;
-    } get_fbas_params;
+    } get_fbas_params
 3. get_gapfills(get_gapfills_params input) returns (list<GapFill> out_gapfills);
+  * /* Input parameters for the "get_gapfills" function.

+		list<gapfill_id> gapfills - a list of the gapfill study IDs for the gapfill studies to be returned (a required argument) list<workspace_id> workspaces - a list of the workspaces contianing the gapfill studies to be returned (a required argument) string id_type - the type of ID that should be used in the output data (a optional argument; default is 'ModelSEED') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)*/
   * typedef structure {
 		list<gapfill_id> gapfills;
 		list<workspace_id> workspaces;